fiftydinar/gidro-os/README.md

 ## Credits
 - Bazzite (for hardware-setup service, some performance tweaks, bazzite-arch & some other stuff)
-- PopOS (for System76 scheduler & storage I/O udev rule)
+- PopOS (for System76 scheduler, storage I/O udev rule & ZRAM tweaks)

 ## Plans for the future
 - Integrate yafti necessary post-setup into image